bcdev/jpy/README.md

 * Java arrays translate into Python sequence objects
 * Java API for accessing Python objects (`jpy.jar`)

-jpy has been tested with Python 3.4 and 3.8 and OpenJDK 8 on 64-bit Ubuntu Linux, Windows 10, and macOS.
+jpy has been tested with Python 3.4–3.8 and OpenJDK 8 on 64-bit Ubuntu Linux, Windows 10, and macOS.

 The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in